gmagannaDevelop/tidyCSV.py/README.md

 <!-- Additions from black are the lincese and code style badges -->

 Tired of having pseudo CSV files full of invalid entries ?
 Me too, this is my solution.

+Many CSV files do not conform to the standard....